Have you ever heard the term “Achilles heel”?

 With this option, buyers have the option, provided no bids for the item have been made yet, to pay upfront the ‘buy it now’ price stipulated by the seller and get the item straight away without having to wait for the auction to end.

 While you can try and think of different ways to misspell the item you’re after and then run individual searches for those variations, this might take awhile and you might also miss some potential misspelling options.

 Luckily, there is an easier way! 🙂

-There are two completely free services that will run all the common misspellings for the item you’re after (based on eBay’s actual search history) and give you the results in a nice list with links to all the individual misspelled items.
+There is a completely free services that will run all the common misspellings for the item you’re after (based on eBay’s actual search history) and give you the results in a nice list with links to all the individual misspelled items.

-The second is Auction Speller and it works like this:
+This service is called Auction Speller and it works like this:

 Many people think that the price for fixed price items is set in stone and is non-negotiable.
 This is not true!

 Many sellers of fixed price (a.k.a ‘buy it now’) items offer an option to haggle through the ‘best offer’ mechanism.

 This is a little hidden gem that not many people use or are even aware of but eBay allows you to easily find items for which sellers have enabled the ‘best offer’ option.

 First you go to the refinements sidebar of the initial search results and click on ‘More Refinements’.